-Canby Bible College, originally called the Leadership Training Institute, was founded in 1998 under the leadership of Pastor Ron Swor and direction of Pastor Al Carpenter, who served as Director of CBC until 2005.
+Canby Bible College was founded in 1998 under the leadership of Pastor Ron Swor and direction of Pastor Al Carpenter, who served as Director of CBC until 2005.
 He was succeeded by Dr. Jeremy Wallace, who served until 2017, when Pastor James Walton assumed the role of Dean, continuing the mission of equipping laborers for the harvest.

 In 2000, Canby Bible College was recognized by the International Church of the Foursquare Gospel as a “Certified, Church-Based Bible College.”
 In 2001, CBC was granted religious exempt status by the State of Oregon to confer an Associate of Christian Ministry degree upon those who graduate from the two-year program.
 In 2009, CBC was granted religious exempt status by the State of Washington.